Frequently Asked Questions

 All three residence areas have WiFI.
 Each room is also equipped with a hard-wired computer port per student.
 The exact hardware and software requirements to access this service is available in the Computer Help Desk section of the MCLA website.
 Cable TV service is also provided in each room.
 Students must provide their own TV to access the 60+ network, cable and campus stations.

 Resident students are eligible to apply for an on-campus parking permit.
 The cost of a resident student parking permit is $100 per semester.
 Some returning students receive their parking permits through the spring housing assignment process.
-All other resident students participate in a parking permit distribution process which takes place during the first week of each semester.
+All other resident students (including freshmen and transfer students) participate in a parking permit distribution process which takes place during the first week of each semester.
 Students awarded a parking permit must register their vehicles with the Department of Public Safety.
 Students who do not receive a parking permit through this process are placed on a waiting list and notified if a permit becomes available.

 MCLA runs a free shuttle service to local stores, the nearby mall, movie theatres, the local bus depot and other local attractions.
 The shuttle service schedule is available on the RPS website.
 RPS also runs a series of bus trips to the Boston area on long weekends and mid-semester breaks.